SteveBarnett/Remixing/_thinking/the-innovation-delusion.md

 - If governments, organisations, and individuals build and buy systems without providing for their future care, we end up facing a stress-inducing mountain of deferred maintenance and infrastructural debt.
 - ... this neglect levels disproportionate costs on populations that have already borne the brunt of systemic patterns of social and economic inequality.
 - Our infrastructural choices are marked by a kind of naive, even dangerous, optimism that the people of tomorrow will somehow be able to pay for structures we build today.
-- ... these domains struggle with maintenance mainly because they obsess over growth and short-tern gains instead of taking care of what they have.
+- ... these domains struggle with maintenance mainly because they obsess over growth and short-term gains instead of taking care of what they have.

 ### Chapter 5: Growth at All Costs